-The oils used in soap making have different molecular compositions.
-These compositions create unique properties for each type of soap created.
+Soap making oils have different molecular compositions and it’s these compositions that create unique properties for each type of soap that is created.

-When one gains an understanding of how to customize the various combinations of oils, he or she can successfully create soaps that contain the desired characteristics that the soap maker wants.
+Once a soap maker has gained an understanding of how to customize the various combinations of oils, he or she can successfully create soaps that contain the desired characteristics that are wanted.

-For example, when oils that contain higher concentrations of Lauric Acid are used in soap making, they result in bars that are harder and that produce ample amounts of lather.
+For example, when using oils that contain higher concentrations of Lauric Acid in making soap, the created will result in bars that are harder and produce a nice amounts of lather.
 These bars can be harsh, however, and are sometimes drying to the skin.

-On the other hand, soap made from oils that contain greater concentrations of Linoleic Acid, condition the skin and give it a nice, moisturized feel.
+On the other hand, soap made from oils that contain greater concentrations of Linoleic Acid, will moisturize and condition the skin and giving it a nice feel.

 The following list contains the ten most highly recommended oils for soap making, and explains a bit about each one: